AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

   general use containers for writing notebooks before that point.

-- Store your course data in a git repository (or some other version control system) and push it to version.aalto.fi or some such.
+- Store your course data in a git repository (or some other version control system) and push it to :doc:`version.aalto.fi </aalto/git>` or some such system.  ``git`` and relevant tools are all installed in the images.

+- You know that you are linked as an instructor to a course if, when you spawn that course's environment, you get the ``/course`` directory.

 - We have a test course which you can use as a sandbox for testing nbgrader and courses.
 No data here is private even after deleted,